GabrielStahlberg/git-commands/README.md

 # Return a file to a previous state
 git checkout <file>

-# Unstage a file of staging area
+# Unstage a file from staging area
 git reset HEAD <file>

 # Reset a commit